 - 1. A written notice of the complaint against them. - 2.
-Adequate notice of dates set for all meetings, conferences, and hearings.

-- Reasonable review of the disciplinary case file maintained by the Office of Student Affairs prior to a formal hearing and/or appeal. - A written notice of the outcome of the proceeding, and a description of the appeal procedure.
-Note: Rights 1-4 apply to any investigative - meeting held with the Office of Student Affair.

-5. Submit an appeal.
+Adequate notice of dates set for all meetings, conferences, and hearings. - Reasonable review of the disciplinary case file maintained by the Division of Student Success prior to a formal hearing and/or appeal. - A written notice of the outcome of the proceeding, and a description of the appeal procedure. - Note: Rights 1-4 apply to any investigative meeting held with the Division of Student Success. - 5.
+Submit an appeal.
 See Appeal of Determination for more information.

-2. Hearing Process
+10. Hearing Process

-The Hearing Board is convened by the Dean of Student Affairs.
+The Hearing Board is convened by the Dean of Students.
 The role of the Hearing Board is to make a determination as to the facts and the appropriate sanction(s) recommendation, if any, as a result of its findings of the facts.

-1. Hearing Board Composition:
+a.
+Hearing Board Composition:

-The Dean of Student Affairs shall appoint at least three members of the University community to serve as the Hearing Board.
+The Dean of Students shall appoint at least three members of the University community to serve as the Hearing Board.
 Members of the Hearing Board must be impartial and any person asked to serve is expected to recuse him/herself should he/she be aware of a potential conflict of interest.
 (For example, the board member has a previous relationship with the complainant or the respondent making them unable to be impartial.)
-The respondent and the complainant may petition the Dean of Student Affairs to disqualify one or more Hearing Board appointees for reasons of conflict of interest or lack of impartiality.
-Such petition must be made in writing to the Dean of Student Affairs via email to deanofstudents@ggu.edu within 72 hours of the notification regarding the composition of the Board.
-The Dean of Student Affairs has the sole discretion to grant/deny the petition and will inform respondent/complainant of his/her decision.
-The respondent or complainant may appeal the Dean of Student Affairs decision with respect to the Hearing Board's composition to the Chief Operating Officer within 48 hours of the notification being sent.
+The respondent and the complainant may petition the Dean of Students to disqualify one or more Hearing Board appointees for reasons of conflict of interest or lack of impartiality.
+Such petition must be made in writing to the Dean of Students via email to divofstudentsuccess@my.ggu.edu within 72 hours of the notification regarding the composition of the Board.
+The Dean of Students has the sole discretion to grant/deny the petition and will inform respondent/complainant of his/her decision.
+The respondent or complainant may appeal the Dean of Students decision with respect to the Hearing Board's composition to the Provost within 48 hours of the notification being sent.
 Failure to file a timely disqualification petition shall constitute acquiescence with the Board's composition.
 The respondent and complainant can each file up to two (2) petitions to disqualify Hearing Board appointees.

-2. Hearing Date:
+b.
+Hearing Date:

-The Dean of Student Affairs shall select a date and time for the hearing as soon as practicable for all parties.
-Should there be a circumstance, such that in the opinion of the Dean of Student Affairs, it is appropriate to reschedule the hearing date, the rescheduled hearing date will be as soon as it is practical for the Hearing Board to convene.
+The Dean of Students shall select a date and time for the hearing as soon as practicable for all parties.
+Should there be a circumstance, such that in the opinion of the Dean of Students, it is appropriate to reschedule the hearing date, the rescheduled hearing date will be as soon as it is practical for the Hearing Board to convene.
 All efforts will be made to hold the hearing no more than thirty (30) business days from the initial complaint.

-3. Pre-Hearing Procedures:
+c.
+Pre- Hearing Procedures: